j4kim/SVGtarien/README.md

 move(180,-80)
 ellipse(10)     # third control point at (280,50)

-fill("none")    # I don't want to fill my bezier curve stroke("black") # it wont appear if it has no stroke width(5)
+fill("none")    # I don't want my bezier curve to be filled stroke("black") # it won't appear if it has no stroke width(5)

 bezier()        # draw a bezier curve using the 3 control points